au-chrismor/selfdrive/README.md

 Umm...
 I doubt it.
 I will have enough trouble with my own, but I intend to document my progress, so hopefully that will help you.

-Are you serious?
-While I can't actually *stop* you doing that, I strongly advise against doing so!

 ## Can this software be used to control a *real* car?

 You would need to rework the motor control routines to interface with whatever you have, but it is something I intend to work on soon.